-Karin: Like many other organizations, we have learnt that it is essential to incorporate sustainability at the core.
+- Karin Like many other organizations, we have learnt that it is essential to incorporate sustainability at the core.
 As an industry, we are at a point where we must increase the speed of action.
-This will be an integral part of our decision-making and guide us to make the right decision already from the in the organization and have a positive effect on engaging everyone and making it a natural part of our daily operations.
+This will be an integral part of our decision-making and guide us to make the right decision already from the start. - Bodil Taking a holistic approach to sustainable development in the organization is key to achieve our goals.
+Our discussions and decisions in the management team will trickle down in the organization and have a positive effect on engaging everyone and making it a natural part of our daily operations.